-New Culture emphasizes critical analysis and objectivity while encouraging criticism and self-criticism in order to recognize and correct errors.
-As Mao said, “If we have shortcomings, we are not afraid to have them pointed out and criticized, because we serve the people” .
-New Culture does not tolerate egotism and self-righteousness, but instead upholds the principle of “No investigation, no right to speak” .
+New Culture emphasizes critical analysis and objectivity while encouraging criticism and self-criticism in order to recognize and correct errors: “If we have shortcomings, we are not afraid to have them pointed out and criticized, because we serve the people.”
+New Culture does not tolerate egotism and self-righteousness, but instead upholds the principle of “No investigation, no right to speak.”
 Logic, science, and discipline are highly valued within New Culture.
 Only if the masses become sufficiently advanced in their proletarian consciousness can they successfully wage the revolutionary struggle.
 New Culture is essential to bringing the masses to a higher level of political consciousness.

 Bourgeois culture, politics, and economics are leading humanity and the Earth’s ecosystems to destruction.
 The ignorance and docility of the masses, and the lack of organization and proletarian consciousness among the left, allow capitalism to function without interference.
-Building New Culture as a part of New Power is essential to our revolution.
-The proletarian masses must develop an entirely new set of values, habits, and institutions, an entirely new way of thinking and living, an entirely new way of understanding and interacting with the world, if our revolution is to succeed.
+Building New Culture as a part of New Power is an essential part of our revolution, as the proletarian masses must develop an entirely new set of values, habits, and institutions, an entirely new way of thinking and living, an entirely new way of understanding and interacting with the world, if our revolution is to succeed.

 As our revolutionary movement grows, the need for institutions of revolutionary proletarian culture will also grow, although this will not happen evenly across the world.
 The need for proletarian cultural institutions will arise where revolutionary sentiment has taken hold among the masses, where New Power is being actively constructed.
 It is up to the Leading Lights of the world to provide the proper psychological and cultural direction for the development of New Culture among the revolutionary masses and to support the healthy development of proletarian cultural institutions as a part of New Power.

-Let us build New Culture with New Power, and lead humanity out of the darkness!
+Let us build New Culture and New Power, and lead humanity out of the darkness!
 Forward, Comrades!

 5. “Rihanna’s ‘Better Have My Money‘ Promotes the Elite’s Obsession With Torture.”
 The Vigilant Citizen, 9 July 2015.
-Downloaded 1 Apr.
-2017: https://vigilantcitizen.com/musicbusiness/rihannas-better-money-promotes-elites-obsession-torture/
+Online: https://vigilantcitizen.com/musicbusiness/rihannas-better-money-promotes-elites-obsession-torture/

 11. “Women ‘To Blame’ for Being Raped.”
 Daily Mail.
 Downloaded 16 Apr.
 2017: http://www.dailymail.co.uk/news/article-369262/Women-blame-raped.html

 24. “Mass Media Promoting Transhumanism: the ‘Mind-Blowing Benefits of Merging Human Brains and Computers‘.”
 The Vigilant Citizen, 8 Feb.
 2012.
-Downloaded 28 Mar.
-2017: https://vigilantcitizen.com/latestnews/mass-media-promoting-transhumanism-the-mind-blowing-benefits-of-merging-human-brains-and-computers/
+Online: https://vigilantcitizen.com/latestnews/mass-media-promoting-transhumanism-the-mind-blowing-benefits-of-merging-human-brains-and-computers/